-We’ve all been leveraging the same types of core content for years!
+We’ve all been leveraging the same types of core content for years because we know they’re effective.
 However, new trends with each have emerged as digital media and consumer preferences continue to evolve.

-The top-performing core content types, some for direct lenders mortgage industry B2B companies, continue to be:
+The top-performing core content types continue to be:

 - Direct mail